 A recent extension of the classic RCPSP is the multi-skilled resource-constrained project scheduling problem (MSRCPSP) in which activities require skills to be executed and the resources , i.e. the humans, possess a set of skills.
 The problem has been investigated in the literature under different settings, and OR&S is working intensively on this challenging problem, with results described on this page.

-A new solution procedure for solving the MSRCPSP has been proposed that incorporates the concepts of depth and breadth of skills (Snauwaert and Vanhoucke, 2021).
-In a second study, a classification scheme for adding resource skills to the RCPSP as well as benchmark datasets are proposed (paper under submission).
+A new solution procedure for solving the MSRCPSP has been proposed that incorporates the concepts of depth and breadth of skills (2021).
+Extensions of this problem are formulated with different mathematical problem formulations (2022).
+In a third study, a classification scheme for adding resource skills to the RCPSP as well as benchmark datasets are proposed (2023).

 - Snauwaert, J., & Vanhoucke, M. (2021).
 A new algorithm for resource-constrained project scheduling with breadth and depth of skills.
 European Journal of Operational Research, 292(1), 43–59.
 Download the illustrative example of this paper.

-- Snauwaert, J., & Vanhoucke, M. (2021).
-Multi-skilled resource-constrained project scheduling problem: Overview and data generation.
-European Journal of Operational Research, Under Submission.
+- Snauwaert, J., & Vanhoucke, M. (2023).
+A classification and new benchmark instances for the multi-skilled resource-constrained project scheduling problem.
+European Journal of Operational Research, 307(1), 1–19.

 - MSLIB1: A basic set with a moderately wide range of workforces and projects.
 The focus lies on workforce size and the number of mastered skills in the workforce.